schmooblidon/schlippi/README.md

 schlippi requires slp-parser-js

-In the terminal, run `npm install slp-parser-js`
+In the terminal, run `npm install @slippi/slippi-js`

 Open the output clipshow files by moving to your slippi dolphin's directory and running `start Dolphin.exe -i "C:/whateverpath/moments.json"`